Free your mind from the stress of what you can't control, empower the heart with what you can, and reconnect back to hope.

-Yet despite the discouragement, you’re making important strides by actively seeking ways to find help (and hope) to help manage these chronic symptoms that causing you significant disruptions — there’s so much strength in these actions to care for yourself, so thank you for being here!
+Yet despite the discouragement, you’re making important strides by actively seeking ways to find help (and hope) in order to see about addressing the pain of these worries that seem to cloud your mind, hook your body, and making living feel a whole lot harder and hopeless — there’s so much strength in this action of seeking curiosity on how to to care for yourself within your suffering, so thank you for being here!

-And hopefully, here I can reassure you that relief, thriving, and living both meaningfully and hopefully in the midst of the various pains that PCOS has caused you is possible, despite the heaviness and frustrations of your experience telling you otherwise.
+And hopefully, here I can reassure you that relief, thriving, and living both meaningfully and hopefully in the midst of the various pains, frustrations and disappointments that life has caused you is possible.
+It’s not too late.

-If you see your struggles reflected on those pages, including possible resonation with the stories of some my clients who have been where you are right now — struggling, lost and hopeless that things can get better for you — I’d love to work with you and get you started on your own path to reconnect back with your sense of self and hope, even through the challenges that living with a chronic hormonal condition brings!
+If you see your struggles and pain reflected in the points above, and desire that meaningful life that’s fuller with resilience, empowerment, connectedness, peace and thriving, I’d love to work with you and get you started on your own path to reconnect back with your sense of self and hope, even through the challenges and stresses that often come with living.
 The next step would be to contact me to schedule a free 15 minute phone consultation so I can clarify any questions you may have, and so we can get started on setting the path to your thriving journey.

-As survivor of childhood and racial trauma, my personal journey began after receiving really meaningful support from a therapist during that time — while it unfortunately did not stop more misfortunes from happening, it planted a seed inside of me, something that I was later in life able to identity as hope.
+As a Biracial Woman of Color who is also a survivor of childhood and racial trauma, my personal journey began after receiving really meaningful support from a therapist in my younger years — and while it unfortunately did not stop more misfortunes from happening, it planted a seed inside of me, something that I was later in life able to identity as hope.

 Always more on the compassionate side while also naturally inquisitive about the complexities of human the human condition that I experienced myself and witnessed from those around me, I knew that I wanted to help others when I grew up, in a similar way that I had been helped, but also seek genuine understanding of suffering along the way — and through different career considerations, the social work and psychotherapy world is the vehicle that called me in how I chose to drive on the road to living out these interest and values of mine — while working through my own continuous healing journey along the way.